ThorbenF/AdvancedProgramming_Exam/Python/README.md

 # Postcard List
 Please run the script 'PostcardList.py' in this directory using python3.
-A unitest will be carried out.
+A unittest will be carried out investigating the entire functionality of this class.